ewoody1/sudoku-ember/README.md

 See reference - http://norvig.com/sudoku.html

-I have investigated also other algorithms, such as naked pair, but not applied, since it can't solve game if there are too few digits on the board.
+* I have investigated other algorithms, such as naked pair, but not applied, since it can't solve a game if there are too few digits on the board.
+* However, this search solution is not efficient enough to detect a contradiction some cases, but 'naked triple' may work much faster.

-My implementation is slightly different than the reference
+My implementation details -
-1. Using two-way databinding between route and services for performance.
+1. Using two-way databindings between route and services for performance.
-2. Cultivate data assets before solving.
+2. Cultivate data assets, peers and units, before solving.
 3. Before assign a digit into a square, validate unit lists to detect contradiction.
-4. Eliminate assigned digit on Peers instead of eliminate other values on Square to reduce iterations.
+4. Eliminate assigned digit on Peers.
-5. Clone 'values' - I backup 'values' before assign() attempt in search(), and then revert 'values' if failed.
-It can reduce clone() in several scenarios.
+5. Clone 'values' before an assign() in search(), and then revert 'values' if the assign() is failed.
+It can avoid clone() in several scenarios.
-6. Because of (5), 'values' is possible to be a variable in solver service closure to avoid to pass around in functions.
+6. Because of (5), 'values' is possible to be a variable in solver service closure in order not to pass 'values' as function parameter.
+In the other words, 'values' is not owned by assign() and eliminate()

 ## Web App Structure
 * View is in components
  - **sudoku-board** is a component in *sudoku-ember/app/components/chess-board/*
  - **square-item** is a component in *sudoku-ember/app/components/square-item/*
-* Services (in the folder - *sudoku-ember/app/services/*
+* Services in the folder - *sudoku-ember/app/services/*
-   - **board-io** input/output from/to views
+   - **board-io** handles input/output from/to views
-   - **sudoku-solver** depth-first search algorithm implementation
+   - **sudoku-solver** includes depth-first search algorithm implementation
 * Route, *sudoku-ember/app/home/route.js*, handles button events, and a solo point to access services
 * Models are bound as external parameters of views.
+Models and views are separated.
 * Styles are in *sudoku-ember/app/styles/app.css*

+## Running iOS app on iOS Simulator

+* Stand in the project root folder
+* `xcrun simctl install booted cordova/platforms/ios/build/emulator/SudokuEmber.app`
+* Visit your app at iOS simulator

+## Running app on Mobile by PhoneGap Pairing
+* Start PhoneGap on Desktop
+* Click '+', and then click Open exiting PhoneGap project
+* Choose *cordova* folder under project, and then click Open
+* Click '>' icon on Desktop PhoneGap, see a URL in bottom green area
+* Start PhoneGap on Mobile
+* Input the URL and Connect

-## Running WebApp on Browser
+## Running WebApp in Browser on Desktop

 * `cd dist`
 * `python -m SimpleHTTPServer 8000`
 * Visit your app at [http://localhost:8000](http://localhost:8000).

-## Running iOS app on iOS Simulator
+### Running Tests

+Test against Chrome
+* `ember test --server`

+Test against PhantomJS
-* `xcrun simctl install booted sudoku-ember/cordova/platforms/ios/build/emulator/SudokuEmber.app`
+* `npm install phantomjs --save-dev`
-* Visit your app at iOS simulator
+* `ember test`

 # Development Environment Setup